Churchill magazine

 • Make sure that any timbers are free from damp and woodworm.

-Look out for damp
+Keep an eye out for damp

-Ready to do your home care checks?
+Ready to do your home maintenance checks?

 Related articles